 “I am passionate about intervention for a very simple reason,” says Jeff.
 “Intervention saved my life.”

 He heads a national private practice that provides intervention and recovery mentoring services.
 He is is a former clinician with the Hazelden Foundation and Sacred Heart Rehabilitation Center.
 His personal recovery from addiction dates from October 4, 1981.

 Read Jeff Jay’s articles on intervention.

 She is a noted author, lecturer and interventionist.
 She has been seen most recently on The Dr. Oz Show

-Debra is author of No More Letting Go: The Spirituality of Taking Action Against Alcoholism and Drug Addiction (Bantam).
+Debra is author of It Takes a Family, (Hazelden, 2014), the guide to Structured Family Recovery™.
+She is also the author of No More Letting Go: The Spirituality of Taking Action Against Alcoholism and Drug Addiction (Bantam).
 She is coauthor of the books Love First and Aging and Addiction (Hazelden).

 Debra worked for the Hazelden Foundation as an inpatient addiction therapist on both men’s and women’s units in primary care.
 She facilitated the family program, coordinated the older adult program, and worked in the extended care, aftercare and outpatient programs.
 She designed an outpatient family program.
 She also supervised the women’s unit.
 She has worked as a clinical interventionist since 1996.

 She is a guest lecturer at Wayne State University for graduate-level studies on substance abuse.
 She is a trustee of the Care Continuum Board of St. John Providence Health System and is a member of the Clinical Care Team.
 She was honored at the 54th Annual Detroit Bishop’s Dinner and received the Sister Letitia Close Award, which recognized her efforts in helping women affected by the disease of addiction.
 Debra Jay sits on the boards of St. John Providence Health System, Dawn Farm, and previously Brighton Hospital.